 The housing needs of persons with disabilities, including persons with developmental disabilities are typically not addressed by Title 24 Regulations.
 In addition to housing affordability, persons with disabilities may need to modify an existing unit or require a varying range of supportive housing environments.
-The County will encourage the development of supportive housing for persons with disabilities, including developmental disabilities, through the following actions:
+The County will encourage the development of supportive housing for persons with disabilities, including developmental disabilities through the following actions:

-- Enforcing building code provisions requiring accessible design; - Seeking State and Federal monies for permanent supportive housing construction and rehabilitation; - Providing regulatory incentives, such as expedited permit processing and fee waiver, to projects targeted for persons with disabilities; - Reaching out to developers of supportive housing, and as funding becomes available, encourage development of projects targeted for persons with disabilities; and - Working with local resource agencies to implement an outreach program informing families of housing and services available for persons with disabilities.
+- The County shall continue to enforce building code provisions requiring accessible design. - The County shall seek State and Federal monies, as funding becomes available, for permanent supportive housing construction and rehabilitation targeted for persons with disabilities - The County shall provide regulatory incentives, such as expedited permit processing and fee waiver, to projects targeted for persons with disabilities - The County shall reach out to developers of supportive housing as funding becomes available to encourage development of projects targeted for persons with disabilities - The County shall work with local resource agencies to implement an outreach program informing families of housing and services available for persons with disabilities.